fgpv-vpgf/fgpv-vpgf/docs/backToCart.md

 ## Setting the catalogue URL

+There are two options for specifying the URL:

+1. In the RAMP config under a top level section `"plugins"` place `"backToCart": { "catalogueUrl": <desired url> }`

-To set the catalogue URL, call `backToCart.setCatalogueUrl` with the map's id and the url.
-Use the placeholder `{RV_LAYER_LIST}` where the layer keys should go.
+2. Call `backToCart.setCatalogueUrl` with the map's id and the url.
    This should be called within a callback on the `mapAdded` observable:

 ```
 RZ.mapAdded.subscribe(function(api) {